awesto/django-shop/docs/reference/search.rst

 Configuration
 -------------

-Install the Elasticsearch binary.
-Currently Haystack only supports versions smaller than 2.
-Then start the service in daemon mode:
+Download and install the latest version of the Elasticsearch binary.
+During development, all tests have been performed with version 7.5.
+After unzipping the file, start Elasticsearch in daemon mode:

 .. code-block:: shell